Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_search_dirs/fzf_search_dirs.md

 <div style="text-align: justify">
 <p>Now fzf will always search recursively from the home directory, and respect
-any .gitignore files in any git repository. fzf detects if git repositories by looking for a .git directory.
+any .gitignore files in any git repository. fzf detects git repositories by looking for a .git directory.
 We can trigger this behaviour in our home directory by making a .git directory.
 To achieve this, your home directory must not already be a git repository, but I don't think anyone does that...
 Then we